davidSooky/React-Recipe-App/README.md

 Version using API built with Express - create your own profile: Check out the live demo [here](https://recipe-search-project.netlify.app/)

-If you do not want to create your own profile, login with -- email: testuser@gmail.com, password: test1234 -- to check out full functionality.
+If you do not want to create your own profile, login with "email: testuser@gmail.com, password: test1234" to check out full functionality.

 To get the frontend running locally:

 - Clone this repo
-- ```npm install``` to install all req'd dependencies
+- ```npm install``` to install all required dependencies
 - ```npm start``` to start the local server (this project uses create-react-app)

 ## Functionality